AdrienneGast/BearDepredation/FR-IT/README.md

               ```
               their distance if 0 because they are the targeted category.

-This can be done for TCD, AgriTree, Shrub, ESM, Waterbodies
+This can be done for TCD, AgriTree, Shrub, ESM, Waterbodies, Roads

 ESM: distance to nearest settlement will be computed at 2.5m (if possible) then resample at 20m resolution for more exactitude
 However, how do we do for roads ? do we rasterize or not?